reconengine/docs.reconengine.ai/source/docs/laravel/recommendations.md

 ##### **Personalized User Recommendations**

 The Personalized User Recommendations algorithm is optimized for all personalized recommendation scenarios.
-It predicts the items that a user is most likely to interact with based on Interactions, Items, and Users data.
+It predicts the items that a user is most likely to interact with based on Interaction, Item, and User data.
 When recommending items, it uses [automatic item exploration](#automatic-item-exploration).

 ##### **Related Items**

 The Related Items algorithm will recommend Items most similar to each other based on similar interaction data.
 When there is insufficient interaction data, popular items will be recommended.

-> Right now, you are allowed 1 of each type per account.
+> Right now, you are allowed 1 Business Solution of each type per account.
 You can create them in the Recon [dashboard](https://reconengine.ai/dashboard).

 ## Recommendations